Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To program the PICO, you have to ensure that the PICO is connected to the PC and is in the mode USB Mass Storage Device mode.

-This mode indicates that the microcontroller is ready to be programmed.

-To check that you are in USB mass storage Device Mode, you can open a terminal and run the following command :

-To go back to USB mass storage mode, you will have to press the push button and the bootsel button on the PICO as showed previousely.
+To be in USB mass storage mode, you will have to press the push button and the bootsell button on the PICO.
+After a couple of seconds, you should be in
+USB mass storage mode.

 ```
 !!!!!
 A CORRIGER
 il faut aussi dire aux gens sur quel boutton appuyer... sinon ils vont pas savoir et les bouttons que tu as mis au début ne servenet pas
 ```
+Run the following command :

 ```bash
   lsusb